 God created the family to encourage industry and to ensure that everyone’s needs are taken care of.
 Many of His laws protect and promote family, but for those few who fall outside that structure, God even has a limited system of centrally run welfare to ensure they are not neglected.
 You can read about it in our article “A New World Economy.”

 Whenever and however we deviate from God’s system and implement charitable initiatives apart from God’s design, our efforts are doomed to fail.
 We rob people of personal dignity, we cause economic distortions, and we empower and expand government in ways that encourage corruption.

 God’s solutions work.
 Human solutions create more problems than they solve, and the further they are from God’s law, the more spectacularly they fail (Proverbs 14:12; 16:25).
-In all history, socialism has repeatedly proved itself to be among the chief of these erroneous “solutions.”
+In all history, socialism has repeatedly proven itself to be among the chief of these erroneous “solutions.”

 Learn the lesson!
 Stop insisting—on the human level, on the national level or on the personal level—that we don’t need God.
 In our health, in our ideologies, in our politics, in our economics, “Trust in the Lord with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths. … It shall be health to thy navel, and marrow to thy bones.
 Honour the Lord with thy substance, and with the firstfruits of all thine increase: So shall thy barns be filled with plenty, and thy presses shall burst out with new wine” (Proverbs 3:5-10).